linkdata/rap/README.md

 ### Invalid record (0x00)

 Never a valid record to send.
-If received, the connection is terminated immediately.
+If received, the *muxer* is terminated immediately.

 ### Set string record (0x01)

-Set one or more string lookups for a connection.
+Set one or more string lookups for a *muxer*.
 Once set, a string lookup value must not be changed.
 Note that each side maintains both it's own lookup table and the peer's lookup table.
 Receiving this record adds to the table used when sending strings to the peer.
 When receiving strings, each side must be able to resolve lookups that has previously been sent.
 * One or more of:
   * `length` Lookup index.
 Must be a value greater than 1.
 Must not previously have been set.
   * `string` Lookup string.
 Must not be a zero-length string.